matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

 This MSC proposes to allow early media in a manner similar to the gateway model above.
 We do this by allowing an `m.call.negotiate` event to be sent by the callee before `m.call.answer`.
 The `type` field MUST be set to `pranswer`.
 The caller should ignore `m.call.negotiate` events of any other type before the `m.call.answer`.
-Clients using WebRTC compatible APIs should imply be able to pass this SDP object into `setRemoteDescription` as-is.
+Clients using WebRTC compatible APIs should simply be able to pass this SDP object into `setRemoteDescription` as-is.
 In fact, if clients do not explicitly discard `m.call.negotiate` before an `m.call.answer`, they may already inadvertently support this MSC.